What is Virtual Staging? The Definitive Guide to Virtual Staging for Real Estate 2021

 Speed and Convenience of Virtual Staging

-Once you send your listing photos, it takes 24 hours to receive your staged images.
+Once you send your listing photos, it takes 12 to 24 hours to receive your staged images.
 In fact, you can also rush photos for an extra $10 and get them back in only 12 hours.

 With traditional staging, you’d spend 24 hours just waiting for a consulting appointment with a staging company.
 Instead, you can get an entire house staged.